AttackingOrDefending/pydraughts/README.md

 ```

 ## Acknowledgements
-Thanks to [RoepStoep](https://github.com/RoepStoep) for his [draughtsnet](https://github.com/RoepStoep/draughtsnet) which was modified to add support for Hub engines.
+Thanks to [fishnet](https://github.com/lichess-org/fishnet/tree/ebd2a5e16d37135509cbfbff9998e0b798866ef5) which was modified to add support for Hub engines.
 Thanks to [akalverboer](https://github.com/akalverboer) for their [DXC100_draughts_client](https://github.com/akalverboer/DXC100_draughts_client) which was modified to add support for DXP engines.

 ## License
-pydraughts is licensed under the GPL 3 (or any later version at your option).
+pydraughts is licensed under The MIT License.
 Check out `LICENSE` for the full text.
 The licenses of the other projects that pydraughts uses are in the `other_licenses` folder.